Menu

 Beedie School of Business News

+Ian McCarthy, Professor and Canada Research Chair in Technology & Operations Management at SFU’s Beedie School of Business, has been named on Business Insider’s prestigious list “54 Smart Thinkers Everyone Should Follow on Twitter”.
 The Business Insider website provides commentary and analysis on the top business news stories from around the web.
-The list identifies the most influential thought leaders in the world currently active on Twitter who are respected in their fields and have developed a following for their insightful commentary on the platform.
+The list identifies the most influential thought leaders in the world currently active on Twitter who are respected in their fields and have […]

+A ranking of international business schools has rated the Beedie School of Business at Simon Fraser University as among the best in the world for business and management research.
 The measure, published by the Social Science Research Network (SSRN), a leading repository of business academic papers, shows that based on article downloads by institution, Beedie ranks 54th in the world out of more than 1000 business schools included in the survey.